muzzley/muzzley-client/README.md

     var Muzzley = require('muzzley-client');
     var options = {};
-    var muz = new Muzzley(options);
+    var muzzley = new Muzzley(options);

 Creates a new muzzley instance.
-All `options` are optional.
-The following are supported:

-* `secure`: Whether to use SSL.
-Optional.
-Boolean.
-Default: false.
-* `sendErrors`: Boolean indicating whether network errors should be logged remotely.
-Default: true.
-* `connectTimeout`: After how many milliseconds is a connection attempt aborted.
-Default: 15000.
-* `reconnect`: Whether to reconnect on connection error.
-Boolean.
-Default: true.
-* `reconnectionDelay`: The initial timeout to start a reconnect, this is increased using an exponential back off algorithm each time a new reconnection attempt has been made.
-Default: 500.
-* `reconnectionLimit`: The maximum reconnection delay in milliseconds, or Infinity.
-Default: 300000 (5 min).
-* `reconnectionAttempts`: How many times should we attempt to reconnect with the server after a a dropped connection.
-After this we will emit the `reconnectFailed` event.
-Default: Infinity.
-* `idleTimeout`: Internal.
-You should not need to use this.
-Defines how much time in milliseconds after the last received message we consider that the connection has died.
-Default: 60000.
+All `options` are optional and there should be no need for them.
+However, if you're curious, check the constructor's documentation in file `lib/index.js`.

 ## Events